Janetkomaiya/E-commerce-Projects/README.md

    If you use this dataset in your research, please cite:

    > Ifidon Komaiya, J. (2025). *Gender Representation in Media Headlines: Dataset and Dashboard*.
 [GitHub Repository](https://github.com/Janetkomaiya/Gender-Representation-in-Media-Headlines)

-## Significance
-This dashboard provides a **rigorous, data-driven perspective** on gender representation in media headlines.
-It is suitable for:
-- Academic research in media and gender studies
-- Editorial decision-making
-- Public awareness initiatives
-- Comparative studies over time or across regions